lmelard/ft_irc/README.md

 # 💡 Epoll: Key Learning and Implementation
 This project highlights the use of epoll, a Linux I/O event notification facility, for efficient multi-socket monitoring.

-Epoll Explained: It's a high-performance tool in Linux for monitoring numerous file descriptors, crucial for scalable network servers.
+***Epoll Explained***: It's a high-performance tool in Linux for monitoring numerous file descriptors, crucial for scalable network servers.
 Usage in Project: epoll is employed to oversee client sockets, providing efficient handling of multiple connections.
 Setup and Execution